9 ways to make your blog stand out in the crowd

 A guest post by Michael Deane.

-There are over 600 million blogs on the internet.
+There are over 570 million blogs (at the time of writing) on the internet.
 Is yours lost in the sea of sameness?
 If so, it doesn’t mean it’s bad.
 We just need to tweak it a bit.

 By following a couple of tried-and-tested strategies, you can make sure your blog stand out of the crowd to get the attention it deserves.